Equilibrium in Functional Stochastic Games with Mean-Field Interaction: Illustrative Examples

+In this section, we showcase the applicability of our results from Theorems \ref{thm:opt_ubar} and \ref{thm:main-finite} by illustrating how they can be used to address various instances of stochastic dynamical games which have been proposed in the literature.

-We first introduce in Section~\ref{S:Volterragame} a generic Linear-Quadratic Stochastic Volterra game whose objective functional is shown to be of the form \eqref{eq:J^i}.
-Then, we show how such framework accommodates and extends three major examples that have appeared in the literature: optimal liquidation games with general transient price impact kernels (also known as propagators) and signals (Section~\ref{S:marketimpact}), an inter-bank lending and borrowing model with delay in the control (Section~\ref{S:exsystematic}) and advertising models with mean-field effect and delay in the state (Section~\ref{S:delaystate}).
-For the sake of readability we omit the superscript $N$ from $u^{i,N}, \bar u^N$ and $u^{-i,N}$ throughout this section.
+We first introduce in Section~\ref{S:Volterragame} a generic framework of a Linear-Quadratic Stochastic Volterra game whose objective functional is shown to be of the form~\eqref{eq:J^i}.
+Then, we show how such framework accommodates and extends three models which have been studied in the literature: (i) optimal liquidation games with general transient price impact kernels (also known as propagators) and signals (Section~\ref{S:marketimpact}); (ii) an inter-bank lending and borrowing model with delay in the control (Section~\ref{S:exsystematic}); (iii) advertising models with mean-field effect and delay in the state (Section~\ref{S:delaystate}).
+For the sake of readability, we omit the superscript $N$ from $u^{i,N}, \bar u^N$ and $u^{-i,N}$ throughout this section.